Masoud647/Masoud647.github.io/README.md

 2.5.5 Mechanical Assembly
 -------------------------

-The assembly of my project is very simple first connect the PCB on top of the raspberry pi which contains the light indicator.
+The assembly of our project is very simple first connect the PCB on top of the raspberry pi which contains the light indicator.
 Secondly, proceed and connect the webcam to the USB port on the raspberry pi and then lastly connect the raspberry pi to a power outlet.
-And that’s how to Assembly all the parts of my project.
+And that’s how to Assembly all the parts of our project.

 2.5.6 PCB / Soldering